amitgoswami1027/Udacity_GenerativeAI/README.md

 ## Application of Generative AI
 The applications of Generative AI span a gamut of exciting fields, broadening creativity and innovation in content creation, product design, scientific inquiry, data enhancement, and personalized experiences.
 The power of Generative AI lies in its ability to imagine and refine with speed, offering solutions and opening doors to future inventions.

-## Building Generative AI Solutions
-Traditional machine learning models typically served one specific task and developers integrate the single-task AI capability into their applications, like identifying an anomaly in an x-ray with a computer vision model.
-Transformer architecture enables the development of generative AI models called foundation models that train on huge datasets.
-Unlike earlier deterministic models that just identified patterns or followed rules, these AI models can generate data.

-## Now it's your turn
-Can you find a question that the LLM cannot answer?
-Try to stump the LLM by asking it a question that you think it should be able to answer, but it cannot.
-Sometimes this can be hard, because the commercial LLM offerings are continually improving their models to handle different types of questions more gracefully, and often, if an LLM cannot answer a question, it will simply say something like "I don't know" or "I don't understand".

-Spend a few minutes finding a question that the LLM cannot answer.
-Then, write down the question and the LLM's response in the cell below.

  # What Is a Perceptron
  A perceptron is an essential component in the world of AI, acting as a binary classifier capable of deciding whether data, like an image, belongs to one class or another.
 It works by adjusting its weighted inputs—think of these like dials fine-tuning a radio signal—until it becomes better at predicting the right class for the data.
 This process is known as learning, and it shows us that even complex tasks start with small, simple steps.